carpentries/instructor-training/episodes/02-practice.md

 which seem superficially similar.
 *     A *competent practitioner* is someone who has a mental model that's good enough for everyday purposes.
 This model does not have to be completely accurate in order to be useful: for example, the average driver's mental model of how a car works probably doesn't include most of the complexities that a mechanical engineer would be concerned with.

+We will discuss the mental models of experts in more detail in [a later lesson]({{ page.root }}/04-expertise/).

 > ## Your Mental Models
 >
-> In the Etherpad, write your primary research domain or area of expertise and one mental model you use to frame
+> In the Etherpad, write your primary research domain or area of expertise and some aspects of the mental model you use to frame
 > and understand your work.
+What concepts/facts are included?
+What types of relationships are included?
 >
 > This discussion should take about 5 minutes.
 {: .challenge}